supervisely/docs/data-organization/import/import/supported-formats-images/coco.md

 # COCO Annotation

 COCO format is a complex format that can contain multiple types of annotations.
 Supervisely import supports only `instances`, `keypoints`, and `captions`.
-The COCO dataset is formatted in `.json` and is a dictionary of keys `info`, `licenses`, `images`, `annotations`, `categories` (in most cases).
+The COCO dataset is formatted in `.json` and is a dictionary of keys `info`, `licenses`, `images`, `annotations`, and `categories` (in most cases).

-- `info` - contains high level information about the dataset
+- `info` - contains high-level information about the dataset
 - `licenses` - contains a list of image licenses that apply to images in the dataset.
 - `images` - contains the complete list of images in your dataset.
 Note that image ids need to be unique among other images.
 - `annotations` - contains a list of every individual object annotation from every image in the dataset.
 - `categories` - contains a list of categories (e.g. dog, boat) and each of those belongs to a supercategory (e.g. animal, vehicle).
 The original COCO dataset contains 90 categories.
 You can use the existing COCO categories or create an entirely new list of your own.
-Each category id must be unique among the rest of the categories.
+Each category ID must be unique among the rest of the categories.

 ## Instances